g3tsyst3m/g3tsyst3m.github.io/_posts/2026-06-26-How to Create a Makeshift C2 with Claude Code as the Operator.md

 `listener.py` is the core of the VPS side.
 It has three distinct responsibilities:

 **Agent enrollment (`/init`).** Agents POST their ID plus an HMAC-SHA256 token derived from `ENROLL_KEY`.
 The listener verifies the HMAC and, if valid, hands back the real `LISTENER_URL` and `SECRET`.
 Nothing sensitive is stored on disk on the agent.
-If you burn an agent binary on a target, the attacker gets an enrollment key and a staging URL -- not your active C2 address.
+If you burn an agent binary on a target, the attacker gets an enrollment key and a staging URL.
+Not your active C2 address.
 Rate limiting (60 enrollments per IP per hour) prevents `/init` from being hammered.

 **The beacon loop (`/c2/beacon`).** This is the core C2 channel.
 Agents POST here carrying their system info plus completed task results.
 The listener writes metadata to SQLite, stores results, then checks for queued tasks.
-If there are none, it parks the request on a `threading.Event` for up to 15 seconds -- this is long polling.
+If there are none, it parks the request on a `threading.Event` for up to 15 seconds.
+This is long polling.
 When a task gets queued through Claude Code, `ev.set()` wakes the parked beacon immediately.
 Task delivery feels instant from the operator side while the agent only makes ~4 requests per minute instead of 60.

 **MCP subprocess lifecycle (`/mcp/start`, `/mcp/stop`, `/mcp/status`).** The MCP server runs as a child process of the listener, started on demand via authenticated POST.
-Both processes share the same `c2.db` -- the MCP server writes task rows, the listener delivers them on the next beacon.
+Both processes share the same `c2.db`:  the MCP server writes task rows, the listener delivers them on the next beacon.
 The MCP server can crash and restart without losing queued work.

 Key routes at a glance: